TulipSMP/tulipsmp.github.io/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G5DO1DO)

 *Disclaimer: by donating you recognize that you will receive nothing in return for your donation except for a cosmetic discord and ingame role valued at $0.00, and accept responsibility for any applicable taxes.
-Donations are qualified as a "Gift" in the United States, where the gift-giver is responsible for paying a Gift Tax if the total amount given meets or exceeds $14,000/year (as of 2014).*
+Donations are qualified as a "Gift" for Tax purposes in the United States.
+Donations are not tax-deductible.*